namcuongtp2000/Hand_Recognition_From_Hand_Joints_Using_Graph_Convolutional_Network/README.md

 # **5. Issues**

-You should modify your real local computer file path instead of my onws.
+You should modify your real local computer file paths instead of my onws.

 This is a test projects and it made a lot of mistakes when can't classify hand gesture labels and recognize exact some hand gestures with short duration.